 Maude’s Journey through Champagne

 From Paris, the team arrived in Reins on Victory Day, a holiday commemorating Charles de Gaulle’s announcement of the end of World War II and French liberation.
-Our first stop was Champagne Charles Mignon, a small biodynamic winery located outside of Epernay whose wines have won gold medals in various global wine competitions.
+Our first stop was Champagne Christophe Mignon, a small biodynamic winery located outside of Epernay whose wines have won gold medals in various global wine competitions.
 The vineyard has plots of Chardonnay and Pinot Meunier grapes, and blends still wines with Pinot Noir, making very little sparking champagne.
 An exploration of the region’s capital enticed the team’s imagination, envisioning dishes sparked by visits to the local pastry shops, boulangeries, and butchers.

 Our second day of tastings found us visiting old vines and a trip to an iconic house.
 Pierre Gimonnet & Fils is helmed by Didier Gimonnet, a second-generation grower, working exclusively with Chardonnay.
 Their champagnes are characterized by “acupuncturally tonic qualities with lingering, salty purity.”
 The team next toured Dom Perignon, where vintage champagne produced by Moet & Chandon, signifies the romance and timelessness of the wine.
 With a sense of history and pride, the team lunched in a room once occupied by the likes of Napolean, Marie Antoinette, Russian kings, and presidents.